 Perry’s arrival ignited anti-foreign sentiment that complicated things further.
 Leaders didn’t want a repeat of the wars with Western powers that plagued 19th-century China (below), so they complied and representatives of Tokugawa’s Shogunate reluctantly signed the Convention of Kanagawa, or U.S.-Japan Treaty of Peace and Amity, the terms of which historians in the respective countries dispute to this day.
 The upshot was that, through the implied threat of blunt force, the U.S. gained trade access at Shimoda and Hakodate and built a new consulate, but didn’t establish any of its own ports.
 Japan also opened diplomatic relations with Britain and Russia.
 The Meiji (Restoration) Government that seized power in 1868 embraced the Western science and technology they’d learned from the Dutch and favored more international trade.

 Foreign policy always connects to the domestic economy, as the late 19th century illustrates.
 America’s annexation of Hawaii and expansion into the Pacific connected to a major recession, the Panic of 1893.
-The U.S. was a victim of its own success, out-producing itself in both farming and manufacturing.
+While the downturn had multiple immediate causes (stock market crash, run on gold, collapsing wheat prices, etc.), it was increasingly apparent that the U.S. was a victim of its own success, out-producing itself in both farming and manufacturing.
 In other words, domestic markets were glutted or saturated, with production outstripping consumption in food and goods.
 What the U.S. needed was access to overseas markets and William McKinley won the 1896 election for the GOP by promising farmers and factory workers foreign markets, as we saw at the close of the last chapter.
 And the president came through, at least according to the re-election campaign poster at the top of the chapter.
 In 1900, he offered those same blue-collar workers a “full dinner pail.”
 McKinley and his Assistant Secretary of the Navy, Theodore Roosevelt, were followers of retired admiral Alfred T. Mahan, president of the U.S. Naval War College in Newport, Rhode Island, who wrote on the importance of sea power to America’s future.
 Updating Manifest Destiny to Hawaii, Mahan wrote: “In our infancy, we bordered on the Atlantic only; our youth carried our boundary to the Gulf of Mexico; to-day maturity sees us upon the Pacific.
 Have we no right or call to progress in that direction?”

 Market access required a strong Merchant Marine, which required a strong Navy, which required distant harbors for maintenance and refueling and access to key canals and chokepoints, or bottlenecks.
 Strong navies and merchant fleets need access, for instance, to the Suez Canal and Straits of Hormuz (Persian Gulf) and Malacca (Southeast Asia).
 Mahan advised that the U.S. attain Caribbean islands like Puerto Rico and Cuba to defend a canal that it would build across the Panamanian Isthmus to connect its Atlantic and Pacific navies.
 Such considerations also motivated the U.S. to acquire Hawaii and access to overseas harbors in Asia and Latin America.